ArchiveBox/docs/Install.md

 *Docker Compose is the recommended way to get ArchiveBox, as it includes all the extras out-of-the-box and provides the best security and upgrade UX.*

-1. If you don't already have docker installed, follow the official install instructions to get Docker on Linux, macOS, or Windows:
+1. If you don't already have docker installed, follow the official instructions to get Docker on Linux, macOS, or Windows:
   https://docs.docker.com/install/#supported-platforms ➡️

 2. Then follow the [Quickstart](https://github.com/ArchiveBox/ArchiveBox#quickstart) guide and read the [[Docker]] wiki page for next steps. ➡️